Back to blog

 When Things Go Wrong

-The most common problem with resale packages isn't what's in them — it's getting them at all.
+The most common problem with resale packages isn't what's in them.
+It's getting them at all.
 Management companies get swamped during busy real estate seasons.
 Self-managed HOAs sometimes don't even know they're required to produce one.

 Every day you wait is a day closer to your closing date with one less day of buffer if things go sideways.